chris-martin/top-z/README.md

 ### Couldn't **[B]** affect the way the rest of the page renders?

-I don't have a great justification for this, but I assert that most pages are not designed in this way.
+I don't have a great justification for this, but I assert that most pages are not designed this way.